Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Step 24 - Begin Working Bead Onto Rim

-Starting on either side of the valve stem, begin working the first bead onto the rim.
-You will want to end at the rim lock.
+Start on either side of the valve stem and work the first bead onto the rim.
+You should end at the rim lock.

 Step 25 - Slip Tire Over Rim Lock

-At this point, the bead will be ready to slip onto the rim, all you need to do is pull it out enough to slip over the rim lock.
+At this point, the bead will be ready to slip onto the rim; you only need to pull it out enough to slip over the rim lock.

-Both methods have their benefits.
-What it comes down to is whether you want to fight the valve stem or fight the rim lock.
+Both methods have benefits.
+The question is whether you want to fight the valve stem or the rim lock.

 Finish Tire Installation

-1. You want to end the install away from both the valve stem and the rim lock, so install your bead holder about 6 inches away from your target endpoint.
+1. You want to end the installation away from the valve stem and the rim lock, so install your bead holder about 6 inches away from your target endpoint.

 2. Start the opposite side of the valve stem.

-3. With your tire spoons lip down, start prying your tire into the rim.
+3. With your tire spoon, lip down, and pry your tire into the rim.
 Take small bites and use lube as needed.

-4. Your install will get harder as you get closer to the end, and this is where you need to take your time.
+4. Your installation will get more challenging as you get closer to the end, and this is where you need to take your time.

-5. It’s very easy to damage your rim and tire at this point, so be patient and use as much lubrication as you need.
+5. At this point, it’s very easy to damage your rim and tire, so be patient and use as much lubrication as necessary.

-6. When you have about 12 inches of tire left to install, you will get a big overhang.
+6. You will get a big overhang when you have about 12 inches of tire left to install.

-7. Get your spoons into position on one end of the overhang then push down on the opposite side of your tire.
-This will drop the tire into the rim center, and give you enough room to finish your install.
+7. Get your spoons into position on one end of the overhang, and then push down on the opposite side of your tire.
+This will drop the tire into the rim center and give you enough room to finish your installation.

 8. Push the opposite side of the tire into the rim center as needed.

-9. At the very end of your install, you may encounter a few inches of tire that don’t want to slip over the rim, and you can’t fit your third spoon under the bead.
+9. At the end of your installation, you may encounter a few inches of tire that don’t want to slip over the rim, and you can’t fit your third spoon under the bead.

 10. Take both spoon handles in one hand, then give the sidewall a good whack with the handle of your third spoon to finish the job.
 Try to avoid hitting the bead.

-11. My valve got misaligned during install, so I’m going to seat the bead here to make sure it seats properly, then release the air and re-align the valve stem after the wheel is installed on my bike.
+11. My valve got misaligned during installation, so I must seat the bead here to ensure it seats properly, then release the air and re-align the valve stem after the wheel is installed on my bike.

 12. Do not exceed 30 PSI when you seat the bead.
 If you’re at 30 psi and the bead won’t seat, deflate the tube, check your bead, and try again.

 13. Do not tighten the rim lock until after you have seated the bead.
-If you tighten it before, you could be locking the bead too far into the rim.
-Then the rest of the tire won’t seat properly.
+If you tighten it before, you could be locking the bead too far into the rim, which would cause the rest of the tire to not seat properly.

-14. To finish my installs, I apply a little rubber grease to the valve stem and rim lock hole.
+14. I apply a little rubber grease to the valve stem and rim lock hole to finish my installs.

 15. Once I have seated the grease on the valve stem with the nut from the old tube, I install the valve stem cap, then tighten the outside nut to the cap, locking it on.

-16. This is not necessary, but I like to waterproof my rim as much as I can.
+16. This is unnecessary, but I like to waterproof my rim as much as possible.

 Step 26 - Install Bead Holder

-You want to end the install away from both the valve stem and the rim lock, so install your bead holder about 6 inches away from your target endpoint.
+You want to end the installation away from both the valve stem and the rim lock, so install your bead holder about 6 inches away from your target endpoint.

 Step 27 - Start Opposite Of The Valve Stem

-With your tire spoons lip down, start prying your tire into the rim.
+With your tire spoon, lip down, and pry your tire into the rim.
 Take small bites and use lube as needed.

 Step 28 - Pry Tire Into Rim